7 reasons why nuclear energy is not the answer to solve climate change

 4. Meltdown Risk

 To date, 1.5 percent of all nuclear power plants ever built have melted down to some degree.
-Meltdowns have been either catastrophic (Chernobyl, Russia in 1986; three reactors at Fukushima Dai-ichi, Japan in 2011) or damaging (Three-Mile Island, Pennsylvania in 1979; Saint-Laurent France in 1980).
+Meltdowns have been either catastrophic (Chernobyl, Ukraine in 1986; three reactors at Fukushima Dai-ichi, Japan in 2011) or damaging (Three-Mile Island in 1979; Saint-Laurent France in 1980).
 The nuclear industry has proposed new reactor designs that they suggest are safer.
 However, these designs are generally untested, and there is no guarantee that the reactors will be designed, built, and operated correctly or that a natural disaster or act of terrorism, such as an airplane flown into a reactor, will not cause the reactor to fail, resulting in a major disaster.

 5. Mining Lung Cancer Risk